sengopal/sengopal.github.com/_posts/2012-02-11-android-learn-part2.md

 ####INTENT-FILTER

-1. Activity with "android.intent.action.MAIN" which will be started first
+1. Activity with `android.intent.action.MAIN` which will be started first
-2. "android.intent.category.LAUNCHER" adds the Application to the Apps Menu Launcher
+2. `android.intent.category.LAUNCHER` adds the Application to the Apps Menu Launcher
 3. Java packages available within Android SDK is not the exact same as Java SDK

 ####Activity Lifecycle